kaihuchen/AutonomousBackseatDriver/README.md

 * Distinguish fantasy from reality (Gozilla on the road, flying DeLorean in front, etc.).
 * Recognize tornado on a billboard commercial as false positive, while a tornado alert on a digital display is correctly identified as true warning.
-* Spot pedestrian in crosswalk under low light situation.
-* Read and fully understanding complex signs with lots of text, including non-driving signs such as the [smash and grab](#user-content-case-complex-sign-with-social-warnings) case.
+* Read and fully understanding complex signs with a lot of text, including non-driving signs such as the [smash and grab](#user-content-case-complex-sign-with-social-warnings) case.
 * Reason against complex signs and answer interactive queries correctly (see case [too many signs](#user-content-case-too-many-signs))
 * Ignore impossible road sign (such as speed limit of 0)
 * Understanding uncommon warning signs (such as the 'low salt' sign)
 * Appropriate handling of unusual hazard (e.g., giant inflatable object blocking road, dangling electrical wire, nearly invisible overturned trailer, etc.)
-* Work around doubtful traffic sign (such as a singular knocked-over traffic cone)
+* Work around doubtful traffic sign (such as one single knocked-over traffic cone on the road)
 * Doesn't get distracted by inconsequential traffic signs (e.g., traffic cones in a corner)
 * Doesn't get confused by adversarial traffic signs.
 * Infer likely hazard from visual clue before it occurs, such as in the [unsecured cooler](#user-content-case-unsecured-cooler) case.